Evaluation of Teaching

 Were the goals of the class session clearly articulated?

-Comment on classroom atmosphere/general performance.
+Comment on instructional atmosphere/general performance.

 Was the instructor enthusiastic?

-Did he or she have good rapport with the students, treating them respectfully and encouraging their participation?
+If there are synchronous meetings, did he or she have good rapport with the students, treating them respectfully and encouraging their participation?

 Were the students engaged?